clstmbrly/Practice-Testing-Area/scvp_testing_user_guide.md

 Logging output is written to a location identified by the SCVP_OUTPUT_PATH environment variable.

 Generally, the client need not be interacted with directly to execute test cases.
 A set of scripts are provided that drive execution of test scenarios in a variety of contexts.
 However, prior to using the scripts, the test client itself must be configured to interact with the RUT.
 A configuration file must be edited to provide the URL of the SCVP interface and a key store must be updated to include keys necessary to verify the SCVP responses.
-The configuration file is named `vss.properties` and is located in the `/usr/local/tomcat/conf folder`.
+The configuration file is named `vss.properties` and is located in the `/usr/local/tomcat/conf` folder.
 The table below shows the settings that must be modified for test purposes.

 Configuration Element|Purpose|Example Value|
 ---|---|:---:|